mflint/SwiftMock/README.md

 class Mock<Protocol>, Protocol {
     func myFunc(employee: Employee) {
-        // calling accept(arg) here might not work well - so you can
+        // calling `accept(args: [employee])` here will not work well - so
-        // select the important (identifying) parts of the struct accept(args: [employee.personID, employee.personName])
+        // you should pass the important (identifying) parts of the struct
+		// instead
+        accept(args: [employee.personID, employee.personName])
     }
 }